-Fast, simple, and flavorful, this chicken and noodle salad – with all the yummy flavors of delicious satay sauce – is one of my favorite weeknight meals!
+Fast, simple, and flavorful, this satay chicken noodle salad – with all the yummy flavors of the delicious satay sauce – makes a perfect weeknight meal!
 Plus, the leftovers, straight from the fridge, are insanely good.

 Now.
 Let me tell you about this amazing satay chicken noodle salad.

 It’s fast (20- or 30- minutes).